open-ephys/onix-docs/source/Hardware Guide/Datasheets/ds90ub9x-raw.rst

         * Bit 0: not included
         * Bit 1: '0' = HSYNC, '1' = VSYNC
         * Bit 2: '0' = Rising edge, '1' = Falling edge
-        * Bit 3: If '1', when aggregate, use mark settings to select the first frame
+        * Bit 3: When using aggregation, use mark settings to select the first frame

     * - 0x8007
       - MAGIC_MASK
       - R/W
       - On Reset
       - 0
       - None
-      - Controls Magic word detection and its masking
+      - Bitmask for magic word detection and related options.

-        * Bits 15-0: Bitmask for magic word detection.
+        * Bits 0-15: Bitmask.
 If all 0, magic word detection is disabled.
-        * Bit 31: also check inverse mask.
+        * Bit 31: Also check for bit-inverse mask.
-        * Bit 30: When aggregate, wait for the first non-inverted magic word
+        * Bit 30: When aggregation is enabled, wait for the first non-inverted magic word

     * - 0x8008
       - MAGIC
       - R/W
       - On Reset
       - 0
       - None
-      - 16 bit magic word.
-After trigger, if magic_mask is not 0, wait for this word in the stream before starting a frame
+      - After trigger, if magic_mask is not 0, wait until a specific word in the stream to start a frame.
+(Bits 0-15)

     * - 0x8009
       - MAGIC_WAIT
       - R/W
       - On Reset
       - 0
       - None
-      - Max number of samples to wait from trigger to magic word detection before canceling and going back to trigger detection.
+      - Max number of samples to wait from trigger to mask detection before canceling and going back to trigger detection.
 0 means wait indefinitely

     * - 0x800A
       - DATAMODE
       - R/W
       - On Reset
       - 0
       - None
-      - Parallel/Serial data mode selection and options
+      - Data operation mode

         * Bit 0: '0' = Normal parallel mode.
 '1' = Serial mode
-        * Bit 1: '1' = Include "index" field in normal mode, '0'= Do not include it in normal mode
+        * Bit 1: '1' = Include "index" field in parallel mode, '0'= Do not include it in parallel mode.
-        * Bit 2: Number of serial streams '0' = 1 stream, '1' = 2 streams
+        * Bit 2: Number of serial streams '0' = 1 stream, '1' = 2 streams.
-        * Bit 3: reserved
+        * Bit 3: reserved.
-        * Bits 7-4: Number of bits per word - 1 (i.e.: '0x0' = 1bit, '0xF' = 16bits)
+        * Bits 7-4: Number of bits per word - 1 (i.e.: '0x0' = 1bit, '0xF' = 16bits).
         * Bits 9-8 number of lines per stream '00' = 1, '01' = 2.
-'10' = 4, '11' = 8
+'10' = 4, '11' = 8.
         * Bit 10: data order in serial mode '0' = MSB first, '1' = LSB first

     * - 0x800B
       - DATALINES0
       - R/W
       - On Reset
       - 0
       - None
-      - Input lines for stream 0.
-Each 4 bits specify the input: 0x0-0xB: Data lines 0-11.
-0xC: Hsync, 0xD: Vsync, 0xE: Reserved 0xF: zero-input
+      - Input lines for serial stream 0.
+Each 4 bits specify the input:

+        * 0x0-0xB: Data lines 0-11
+        * 0xC: Hsync
+        * 0xD: Vsync
+        * 0xE: Reserved
+        * 0xF: zero-input

     * - 0x800C
       - DATALINES1
       - R/W
       - On Reset
       - 0
       - None
-      - Input lines for stream 1.
-Each 4 bits specify the input: 0x0-0xB: Data lines 0-11.
+      - Input lines for serial stream 1.
+Each 4 bits specify the input:
+        0x0-0xB: Data lines 0-11.
 0xC: Hsync, 0xD: Vsync, 0xE: Reserved 0xF: zero-input

     * - 0x8010
       - GPIO_DIR
       - R/W
-      - On Reset
+      - Immediate
       - 0
       - None
       - Bits 0-3 determine the direction of GPIO 0-3.
 For each bit: